Elevation: 9,095 ft

 Climbing and access information for this peak, identified as Elkhorn Mountain, is on Page 356 of the book.
 Locals and the USGS identifies this, the highest point on Elkhorn Mountain, as Elkhorn Peak.

-Livingston Douglas has provided a new more difficult route up the peak’s East Rib and he describes a descent down the South Ridge Route.
-Updated June 2020.
+Livingston Douglas has provided a new, more difficult route up the peak’s east rib and he describes a descent down the south ridge.
+Updated June 2020

 Elkhorn Peak is perhaps the most impressive Bannock Range summit.
-It has 3,515 feet of prominence which results in a view that encompasses a huge part of southeast Idaho as well as peaks in northeast Nevada, northern Utah and Salt River in Wyoming.
+It has 3,515 feet of prominence which results in a view that encompasses a huge part of southeast Idaho as well as peaks in northeast Nevada, northern Utah, and the Salt River in Wyoming.
 USGS Elkhorn Peak

 Livingston Douglas points out “Elkhorn Peak is the southernmost (and highest) peak on the Elkhorn Mountain massif.
 It is also called South Elkhorn Benchmark.
 It sits at the head of Mill Canyon and still has a massive cairn on top (as pictured above).
-The North Ridge (described in the book) is the easiest route to the summit and can be accessed via FSR-333/Summit Canyon Trail.
-The Eastern Slopes (referred to in the book) are no picnic.
-There is a prominent cliff band high up on the East Face that must either be climbed or circumvented.”
+The north ridge (described in the book) is the easiest route to the summit and can be accessed via FSR-333/Summit Canyon Trail.
+The east slopes (referred to in the book) are no picnic.
+There is a prominent cliff band high up on the east face that must either be climbed or circumvented.”

 Rick Baugher writes: